Lender's Mortgage Insurance (LMI) Calculator

 Calculate the cost of Lender's Mortgage Insurance if you have a low home loan deposit, and work out how much you may need for a deposit to avoid paying LMI.

 The result provided is an estimate only.
 Please read our for more information.

 Based on your details, you can compare the following home loans

 What is LMI and how much does it cost?

 Lenders Mortgage Insurance (LMI) is an insurance policy that covers a mortgage lender against the risk that a borrower may default on their home loan repayments.
 LMI does NOT cover borrowers – it only protects lenders, such as banks, credit unions and fintechs.

-Mortgage lenders typically take out LMI policies when a borrower has less than 20 per cent deposit or equity in a property.
+In Australia, Mortgage lenders typically take out LMI policies when a borrower has less than 20 per cent deposit or equity in a property.
 This is sometimes called having a Loan to Value Ratio (LVR) of more than 80 per cent.

 If you’re a borrower looking for insurance to cover your mortgage payments in the event you’re unable to do so (such as if you suffer long-term illness or injury), you may need to look into taking out a mortgage insurance or income protection insurance policy.

 How do lenders calculate LMI?